-If the paper is accepted for publication, the authors will be required to submit a revised version on IMB compatible disk in Microsoft Word format
+If the paper is accepted for publication, the authors will be required to submit a revised version electronically in Microsoft Word format

 Proofs will be sent to authors (if there is sufficient time to do so).
 They should be corrected and returned to the publisher as soon as possible (within three days).